-Section 2 - Student Partnership (Guidance paragraphs 99-102)
+Section 2 - Student Partnership

 Students are involved in the development of the Fee and Access Plan directly through early-stage Students' Union (SU) consultation and via representation at the University's Management Board which reviews and develops the Fee and Access Plan, on behalf of University.
 The SU President and Vice-President are also full members of the Board of Governors where the Plan receives approval.